How To Get Old Content Ranking Better

 - Six Tips For A Small Business To Avoid HIPAA Security Breach Headaches

-Internal link building plugin is a good way to increase the number of in-content internal links to any articles you pick.
-Simply specify the words you want to be linked and the URLs to link to, and the internal links will be added automatically.
+An internal link-building plugin can increase the number of in-content internal links to any articles you pick.
+Specify the words you want to be linked to and the URLs to link to, and the internal links will be added automatically.
 This is a great way to push your old content to rank higher.

 3. Buff Up Your Content For Better Content Value